Raj-Srikar/Sudoku-Solver/README_SudokuGUI.md

 - The color combo box is used to change the highlight color according to our convenience.
 It contains 'Red', 'Blue', 'Green', 'Orange', 'Purple' colors.
 - The 'SOLVE' button will solve the given Sudoku, if it's valid.
 It almost solves within 10 seconds.
 (All the experimental test cases took within 7 seconds and never exceeded 10 seconds mark.
 So I can't say for sure ;)

+# Executable File

+Run SudokuGUI.exe in your PC.

 ## Functions in the Code

 **clear()**